Scaling and growing a PPC campaign is all finding areas for growth in relation to getting the most conversions for every dollar spent.

 You can gain incredible insights into the best-performing keywords people are using to find your website in Google Search Console.
 You can also use tools like Ahrefs and SEMrush.

 Remember, SEO vs. PPC is not a mutually exclusive strategy!

-By enabling ad extensions, you can add a lot of important details about your business in your local PPC campaign.
+By enabling ad extensions, you can add a lot of important details about your local business to your local PPC campaign.
 The more details you can add, the better your ads will perform.